eellpp/pubScratchpad/security/SSL.md

 ## keystore vs trustore in java
 Essentially, the keystore in `javax.net.ssl.keyStore` is meant to contain your private keys and certificates, whereas the `javax.net.ssl.trustStore` is meant to contain the CA certificates you're willing to trust when a remote party presents its certificate.
 In some cases, they can be one and the same store, although it's often better practice to use distinct stores (especially when they're file-based).

+- Trustore contains the CA certificates you are willing to trust.
+It also contains the clients public key
+- Keystore contains the clients public and private key pair and certificates

+To export the client's certificate (public key) to a file, so you can copy it to the server, use

+`keytool -export -alias MYKEY -file publicclientkey.cer -store keystore.jks`

+To import the client's public key into the server's truststore, use

+`keytool -import -file publicclientkey.cer -store trustore.jks`

 #### Key Manager and Trust Manager working
 The `javax.net.ssl.keyStore` and `javax.net.ssl.trustStore` parameters are the default parameters used to build KeyManagers and TrustManagers (respectively), then used to build an SSLContext which essentially contains the SSL/TLS settings to use when making an SSL/TLS connection via an SSLSocketFactory or an SSLEngine.
 These system properties are just where the default values come from, which is then used by `SSLContext.getDefault()`, itself used by `SSLSocketFactory.getDefault()` for example.
 (All of this can be customized via the API in a number of places, if you don't want to use the default values and that specific SSLContexts for a given purpose.)